 • Research and Programs

 Interns will also have the opportunity to participate in a ride-along with an area police department, take at least one educational field trip to a local agency (e.g., Alexandria Police Department, FBI Washington Field Office, ATF National Tracing Center, NCMEC, Northern Virginia Criminal Justice Training Academy), interact with local police officers and federal law enforcement agents assigned to the IACP through the Fellowship program, and participate in professional development opportunities, conferences, and meetings as they arise.

 Internship semesters are 12 weeks in length.

-Interns are able to work a flexible schedule up to 32 hours per week as agreed upon with their direct supervisor.
+Interns are able to work a flexible schedule up to 40 hours per week as agreed upon with their direct supervisor.